jump-dev/JuMP.jl/docs/src/manual/variables.md

 !!! warning
-    When creating a variable with a single lower- or upper-bound, and the value of the bound is not a numeric literal (e.g., `1` or `1.0`), the name of the variable _must_ appear on the left-hand side.
+    When creating a variable with a single lower- or upper-bound, and the value of the bound is not a numeric literal (for example, `1` or `1.0`), the name of the variable _must_ appear on the left-hand side.
 Putting the name on the right-hand side is an error.
-For example to create a variable `x`:
+For example, to create a variable `x`:
     ```julia
     a = 1
     @variable(model, x >= 1)      # ✓ Okay